kai-ovo/PDE-GCN-Implementation/pygcn/README.md

-## This implementation is copied from https://github.com/tkipf/pygcn.
+## This GCN implementation is copied from https://github.com/tkipf/pygcn.